Vectorworks/developer-scripting/Function Reference/Functions/XMLSAXEndDocMemory.md

 # XMLSAXEndDocMemory

 ## Description
-Write XML using SAX, end of a document. [[VS:XMLSAXBeginDocMemory| XMLSAXBeginDocMemory]] begins a document.
+Write XML using SAX, end of a document. [ XMLSAXBeginDocMemory](XMLSAXBeginDocMemory.md) begins a document.

 ```pascal
 FUNCTION XMLSAXEndDocMemory(